 You should work with the workers, other intermediaries involved in supplying the workers, and the clients to get suitable evidence.
-HMRC must be satisfied that you didn’t have to operate PAYE on their payments.
+HMRC must be satisfied that you did not have to operate PAYE on their payments.

-You must keep documents in the form that suits you best for a minimum of 3 years as evidence of the reasons why you did not operate PAYE on workers’ payments.
+You must keep documents in the form that suits you best for at least 3 years as evidence of the reasons why you did not operate PAYE on workers’ payments.

 7. More information

-If you require help to use the service or template, select or click ‘Get help with this page.’ on any page inside the service.
-You can provide your name, email, what you were trying to do, and what you need help with.
+If you need help to use the service or template, select or click ‘get help with this page’ on any page inside the service.
+You can provide your name, email, what you were trying to do and what you need help with.

 Read HMRC’s employment status for general status and intermediaries enquiries.
 The Employment Status Manual(ESM) provides more detailed guidance on employment status, agency legislation and intermediaries reporting - ESM2029.